Singular Riemannian Foliations, variational problems and Principles of Symmetric Criticalities: Examples of AVP foliations

-A SRF $\mathcal{F}=\{ L \}$ on a (complete) Riemannian manifold $(M,\metric)$ is called a \emph{polar foliation} if for each regular point $p\in M$, the set $\Sigma_{p}=\exp_{p}^{\nu}(\nu_{p}(L))$ (the so-called \emph{section}) is a (complete) totally geodesic immersed submanifold that intersects all the leaves orthogonally.
-This is equivalent to saying that the normal bundle of $\mathcal{F}$ restricted to the regular regular stratum is integrable, see \cite[Theorem 5.24]{alexandrino-Bettiol-2015}.
-A polar foliation with the property that the restriction of its mean curvature vector field to the regular stratum is basic, is called an \emph{isoparametric foliation}.
-Some excellent classical references for the theory of isoparametric submanifolds are \cite{PalaisTerng88,Berndt-Console-Olmos-2016,Terng-Thorbergsson-95,Thorbergsson-survey-10}.
-We also suggest the recent survey of Thorbergsson \cite{Thor22} for recent contributions in this theory.
+\begin{definition} A SRF $\mathcal{F}=\{ L \}$ on a (complete) Riemannian manifold $(M,\metric)$ is called a \emph{polar foliation}, if for each regular point $p\in M$, the set $\polarsection_{p}=\exp_{p}^{\nu}(\nu_{p}(L))$, the so-called \emph{section}, is a complete totally geodesic immersed submanifold that intersects all the leaves orthogonally.
+This is equivalent to saying that the normal bundle of $\mathcal{F}$ restricted to the regular stratum is integrable, see \cite[Theorem 5.24]{alexandrino-Bettiol-2015}.
+A polar foliation with the property that the restriction of the mean curvature vector field of each leaf to the regular stratum is basic, is called an \emph{isoparametric foliation}. \end{definition}

-In what follows, we briefly review a few properties of polar foliations and prove the next theorem.